intoxstudio/content-aware-sidebars/readme.txt

 * Search Results
 * 404 Not Found Page
 * Front Page
+* Blog Page
 * bbPress User Profiles
 * BuddyPress Member Pages
 * Languages (qTranslate X, Polylang, Transposh, WPML)
 * Pods Pages

-Mix conditions in any way you like, e.g. display a sidebar on posts in Category X by author Y.

-Negate conditions, e.g. display a sidebar on all pages except Page X.
+Content Aware Sidebars is the only plugin that allows you to combine conditions in any way you like, so you can display a custom sidebar on all posts in Category X written by author Y. It is also possible to negate the conditions, e.g. to display a sidebar on all pages except Page X.

-####Sidebar Integrations and Support
+####Plugin Integrations and Support

 * [bbPress](https://dev.institute/wordpress/sidebars-pro/bbpress/?utm_source=readme&utm_medium=referral&utm_content=integration&utm_campaign=cas)
 * [BuddyPress](https://dev.institute/wordpress/sidebars-pro/buddypress/?utm_source=readme&utm_medium=referral&utm_content=integration&utm_campaign=cas)